-Joshua Tree National Park is, well Joshua Tree.
+Joshua Tree National Park is a world famous American destination known for it’s wacky namesake, the Joshua Tree.
 It’s the iconic southwestern desert park that you’ve heard so much about and probably seen featured in countless movies, television shows, and yes, of course music videos.

 Crowds at Joshua Tree